 All these aforementioned matters motivate me to work for SRHR and Family Planning.

-When we talk about family planning we tend to discuss the use of contraception, however, the topic is not confined to birth control or contraception.
+When we talk about family planning we tend to discuss the use of contraception, however, the topic is not confined to birth control.
 It is important for people to be informed on the bigger picture to see an improvement for the family’s economic condition and for better health of the mother and her children.

 Without educating the younger generation we can not achieve SDGs and Family Planning 2020 targets.
 As young people we make up for 50% of the whole population of India, therefore we are the future parents.
 If we are not educated then we will repeat the same population burst as the previous generation.